-On-Board Link W915
+On-Board Link W915 2 Stage Compr (Y1 to Y2)

 On-board link W915 is a clippable connection between terminals Y1 and Y2 on the integrated control.
 W915 must be cut if two-stage cooling will be used.
-If the link is not cut the outdoor unit will operate in second-stage cooling only.
+If the Y1 to Y2 link is not cut the outdoor unit will operate in second-stage cooling only.